-Student's Name Telephone Address Zip Code School Homeroom Teacher Proposed temporary address or travel destination Dates student will be absent from school Were prior requests granted during school year?
-Yes No Dates Please explain the purpose of the tour or trip Itinerary - - - Part II: To be completed by student's teacher er(s).
-Teacher Subject Comment//Assignments Due/Date Teacher Subject Comment//Assignments Due/Date Teacher Subject Comment//Assignments Due/Date Teacher Subject Comment//Assignments Due/Date Teacher Subject Comment//Assignments Due/Date Teacher Subject Part III: To be completed by the building g principal.
-Please check o one:Approved D
+Ctude atta Mana Telephone Address School Grade Homeroom Teacher Proposed temporary address or travel destination Dates student will be absent from school Were prior requests granted during school year?
+No Dates Please explain the purpose of the tour or trip Itinerary • The adult(s) accompanying the student is I hereby request that the above student be excused from supervising the completion of all assignments/responsibili period of time as designated by his/her teacher(s). ities which are to be submi tted upon his/her return to school or within a reasonable Date Signature of Paren t/Guardian Part II: To be completed by student's teacher(s s).
+Teacher Subject Co mment//Assignments Due/Date Teacher Subject Co mment//Assignments Due/Date Teacher Subject Con mment//Assignments Due/Date Teacher Subject Con mment//Assignments Due/Date Teacher Subject Con mment//Assignments Due/Date Teacher Subject Con Part III: To be completed by the building print ncipal.
+Please check o ne:Approved Disapproved

 Educational Trip.
 Upon receipt of a written request from the parent/guardian, at least one week in advance of the trip, students may be excused from school attendance to participate in an educational tour or trip provided during the school term at the expense of the parent/guardian when such tour or trip is so evaluated by the school principal and student participants therein are subject to direction and supervision by and adult personage acceptable to the principal and the parent/guardian of the students concerned.
 If above procedure is not completed, any absence will be considered illegal.
 Educational trips are to equal no more than five (5) days in a school year.
 In addition, trips will not be approved during state standardized testing periods, and/or for students with ten (10) or more absences.